 The second aspect of the crucifixion was the custom known as “bearing one’s cross.”

-The written-out accusation would be tied about his neck and he would be paraded to the place of execution.
-The shingle he wore would then be nailed above him on his cross so that those who witnessed the event knew his horrendous crime.
+The written-out accusation would be tied about his neck, and he would be paraded to the place of execution.
+The shingle he wore would be nailed above him on his cross, so those who witnessed the event knew his horrendous crime.
 Jesus’ crime was published in three languages and read, “This is Jesus of Nazareth, the King of the Jews” (Matt.
 27:37; Mark 15:26; Luke 23:38; John 19:19).

 Agony on the Cross

 The third aspect of crucifixion was agony leading to death.
-A man was crucified in such a way that he could not easily breathe.
-His arms and feet were fastened to the cross in such a way that he had to push his body up to breathe.
+A man was crucified so that he could not easily breathe.
+His arms and feet were fastened to the cross so that he had to push his body up to breathe.
 Every time Jesus would breathe, he had to raise his body to gasp for air.

-As he reached for air he would scrape the open wounds on his back up and down the rough wood of the cross.
+As he reached for air, he would scrape the open wounds on his back up and down the rough wood of the cross.
 The Romans knew their craft.
-They could execute a man and let him suffer for as long as nine days until he died.
+They could execute a man and let him suffer for nine days until he died.
 And besides the physical suffering, there was the degrading humiliation.

 When the soldiers came by to break Jesus’ legs to speed up his death, they found a lifeless body.
 A spear thrust into his side produced blood and water.
 A friend of Jesus was granted permission to bury the body in his tomb.
 Jesus was anointed with spices and placed in the borrowed tomb.
 There he stayed for three days.

 A key to understanding the death of Christ is to recognize the resurrection of Christ.
 The focus of Christianity is not a crucifix but rather an empty cross and an empty tomb.
 Christ died but lives today.